Freedom of the press in Sri Lanka: Assassinations of journalists

 Lanka Jayasundara, a photographer for Wijeya Publications, was killed by a grenade attack at a music concert in Colombo on 11 December 2004.
 The Temptation 2004 concert had been heavily criticised by Sinhala nationalists because they claimed it fell on the first anniversary of the death of Buddhist monk Gangodawila Soma Thero.
 The Sinhala nationalists, including members of the nationalist Jathika Hela Urumaya, launched a protest against the concert and much of their anger was aimed at individuals attending the concert.

 On the night of 28 April 2005 Taraki Sivaram, an editor for the TamilNet news website, was abducted by four men in a white van in front of a restaurant metres from Bambalapitiya police station, Colombo.
 He was found dead the next morning in Himbulala inside a High Security Zone near the Parliament – he had been shot and beaten.
 Sivaram was a Tamil nationalist.
 He had also been critical of Colonel Karuna Amman's split from the LTTE.
 In 2000 a shadowy organisation had issued threats against Sivaram and other journalists, calling them traitors and spies.
 He had been branded a "terrorist journalist" by the nationalist Jathika Hela Urumaya.
 Sivaram's house had been raided by the police several times and pro-government media had accused him of being a spy for the LTTE.
 Sivaram had feared for his life, saying "My life is in serious danger".
 According to journalist D. B. S. Jeyaraj, Colonel Karuna may have personally murdered Sivaram.
-Arumugam Sri Skandharaja (aka Peter), member of People's Liberation Organisation of Tamil Eelam (PLOTE), a government backed paramilitary group, was arrested but the case against him was dropped.
+Arumugam Sri Skandharaja (a.k.a.
+Peter), member of People's Liberation Organisation of Tamil Eelam (PLOTE), a government backed paramilitary group, was arrested but the case against him was dropped.
 The case against Sri Skandharaja was later restarted and is currently postponed.

 Relangi Selvarajah, a freelance journalist working for the state-owned Sri Lanka Rupavahini Corporation, and her husband Sinnadurai were shot dead in Bambalapitiya, Colombo on 12 August 2005.
 Relangi had hosted and produced programmes critical of the rebel LTTE at the behest of the EPDP, a government backed paramilitary group.
 She had been criticised by the LTTE several times for producing anti-LTTE programmes.
 Her husband was thought to have links with PLOTE, another government backed paramilitary group.
 The LTTE has been blamed for Relangi's murder.